 Now, in tantra – and to a lesser or greater extent, depending on which class of tantra – we also have these five Buddha-families.
-Well, in general, you have different number of Buddha-families explained in the different classes of tantra.
-No need to give you all the detail.
-Well, might as well mention it, since I remember it: three Buddha-families in kriya and charya tantra, four in yoga tantra, five usually in anuttarayoga (although some systems have six, like Kalachakra).
+Actually, we have a different number of Buddha-families explained in the different classes of tantra.
+There are three Buddha-families in kriya and charya tantra, four in yoga tantra, five usually in anuttarayoga, although some systems have six, like Kalachakra.

-If we use this scheme of five so-called Buddha-families, these five Buddha-family traits, as we have in anuttarayoga tantra, then… You remember we said that you could divide body, speech, mind, activity, and good qualities – each of them into these five groups, these five traits.
-We’ve up until now just been speaking about dividing mind into these five, or a general scheme of the aggregates into these five.
-We can divide body into these five; those take the form of the five so-called “dhyani Buddhas.”
-(Dhyani Buddha is a term made up by some Westerner about a hundred years ago; it’s not actually a Tibetan or Sanskrit term.
-Remember we had this word family trait.
-Buddha-family is actually the word caste.)
-So in it we have a main figure, you have a female figure, you have a male bodhisattva, you have a female bodhisattva; this caste or family is made up of different members.
-So what does all this mean?
+Let’s use this scheme of five so-called Buddha-families, these five Buddha-family traits, as we have in anuttarayoga tantra.
+Remember, we said that we could divide body, speech, mind, activity and good qualities, each into these into these five traits?
+Well, up until now we’ve just been speaking about dividing mind into these five, or a general scheme of the aggregates into these five.
+We can also divide body into these five, and those take the form of the five so-called “dhyani Buddhas.”
+Dhyani Buddha is a term made up by some Westerner about 100 years ago; it’s not actually a Tibetan or Sanskrit term.
+Each of the five dhyani Buddhas is the head of a Buddha-family, its main figure.
+Each family also has a female figure, a male bodhisattva and a female bodhisattva.
+This caste or family is made up of these different members.

-We have these Buddha-family traits, these five Buddha-family traits.
-Each of them covers many, many different aspects or dimensions – a body dimension, a speech dimension, an aggregate dimension, and so on – and it can generate a samsaric level of it, it can generate an enlightenment level of it, in all these different dimensions.
-And of course it would be correlated with elements and with senses, and so on; there’s a huge amount of correlation that’s made.
+In addition, each of these five Buddha-family traits includes many different aspects or dimensions – a body dimension, a speech dimension, an aggregate dimension, and so on –and each can generate a samsaric level and an enlightenment level in each of these different dimensions.
+Of course, each would be correlated with elements and with senses, and so on; there’s a huge amount of correlation that’s made.

-- The aggregate of forms in the form of Vairochana
+- The aggregate of forms appears in the form of Vairochana

 - The aggregate of feelings in the form of Ratnasambhava